-Kittitas County P2P programs offer emotional support, resources and system navigation for families of children and adults with intellectual/developmental disabilities, mental/behavioral health and chronic health conditions.
+Kittitas County P2P programs offer resources, system navigation, and emotional support for families of children and adults with intellectual/developmental disabilities, mental/behavioral health and chronic health conditions.

 P2P Support Meetings

 Virtual Support Meetings 6:30-7:30pm - 2nd Monday of the month